bartak-v/gja/README.md

 ### Prerequisites

  The project was developed in [Apache Netbeans 16](https://netbeans.apache.org/download/index.html) with [Eclipse Temurin JDK 17](https://adoptium.net/temurin/releases/?version=17) and [Eclipse Glassfish 7](https://projects.eclipse.org/projects/ee4j.glassfish/releases/7.0.0) (Jakarta EE 10 API).
-Other prerequisite is that the user is already familiar with deploying Java Web Applications onto the server.
-If not, user can read the documentation of the provided tools - as that is out of scope of this project.
+Other prerequisite is that the user is somehow familiar with deploying Java Web Applications onto the server.
+If not, user can read the provided documentation.

 ### Installation and run